prometheus-operator/runbooks/content/runbooks/prometheus-operator/ConfigReloaderSidecarErrors.md

 ## Mitigation

-Usually means new config was rejected by the controlled app because it contains errors such as unknown configuraction sections, bad resource definitions.
+Usually means new config was rejected by the controlled app because it contains errors such as unknown configuration sections or bad resource definitions.

 You can prevent such issues with better config testing tools in CI/CD systems such as: